Kicking off NSSE’s listening tour: What’s in the future for student engagement?

 In the discussion of these questions, participants’ comments sorted into four, unranked groups.

 The first group related to operating more pragmatically.
 Issues here were for NSSE to create a better reason why should students complete the survey.
-Have the survey administrated during optimal times to encourage completion, such as class time.
+Administer the survey during optimal times to encourage completion, such as class time.

 The second group related to why students engage in their activities.
-Here the issues were what do they think their learning; why are they engaging in those specific activities (consider adding open-ended items).
+Here the issues were what do they think they’re learning; why are they engaging in those specific activities (consider adding open-ended items).

 The third group related to the survey mode.
 Suggestions here related to how the survey is mobile friendly, but not mobile user ready; consider modularizing the content; sending multiple, smaller surveys over several days; tweet sized survey; accessibility of content; and increase visuals and reduce unnecessary text.